Bassim789/pattern-web/README.rst

 2.1.3 Bing
 ~~~~~~~~~~~~~~~~~~
 .. image:: img/Bing.png
-Figure 3 : Bing options box (basic interface)
+Figure 4 : Bing options box (basic interface)

 The **Number of results** field allows users to retrieve up to 1000 Bing results, in case the request matches as many results as required by the entered number.

 2.2 Advanced Interface
 **************
 Once the **Advanced settings** checkbox is selected, a new box reveals itself on top of the window.
-It enables the user to choose the language of the retrieved data.
+It enables the user to choose the language of the retrieved data (by default : english).

 .. image:: img/Advanced.png
-Figure 4 : WebSearch widget with Twitter selected (advanced interface)
+Figure 5 : WebSearch widget with Twitter selected (advanced interface)

 3. Messages
 **************